The Bankrate promise

 Commissions and fees

-Binance really stands out when it comes to its commission structure.
-Fees generally start low, and then only move lower.
+Binance really stands out when it comes to its commission structure, particularly since it allows you to trade two top coins – Bitcoin and Ethereum – without a commission.
+Otherwise, fees generally start low, and then only move lower.
 Binance uses a volume-based pricing model, and even offers further discounts for using its proprietary cryptocurrency to buy and sell.
 That said, if you’re used to the simple world of most brokerage pricing, you’ll need to bid goodbye to those dreams here.

-Here commissions start as high as 0.20 percent (with less than $10,000 in 30-day trading volume) and run as low as free, if you’re a maker with $20 million in volume in the 30 prior days.
-It’s a total of 10 pricing tiers from top to bottom, with sliding fees for both makers and takers.
+For Tier 1 trades, Binance’s volume-based pricing scheme spans 10 levels, with sliding fees for both makers and takers.
+Here commissions start as high as 0.60 percent (with less than $10,000 in 30-day trading volume as a taker) and run as low as free, if you’re a maker with $300 million in volume in the 30 prior days.

 There’s one more thing you’ll need to be aware of, however.
 Binance charges what it calls a “small spread” when you buy, sell or convert your coins.
 You can (and should) avoid this fee by using what Binance calls Advanced Trading, which allows you to engage directly in the market.

-So how much would it cost you to buy $10,000 of a given cryptocurrency at each level, assuming you were a taker using Advanced Trading?
+So how much would it cost you to buy $10,000 of a given cryptocurrency at each tier, assuming you were a taker using Advanced Trading?

 - Tier 0: At this tier, you could buy either Bitcoin or Ethereum with no commissions.

-But there are some other fees that traders should be aware of.
-Binance also offers a way to instantly purchase crypto, but the fees are 0.5 percent.
-So if you’re looking to buy crypto straight from a debit card and want to do it right now, rather than waiting for money to transfer to your Binance account, you can make it happen.
-Binance charges a 3.75 percent fee on those dollars, whereas bank transfers are free.
+Traders should be aware of another fee as well.
+If you’re looking to buy crypto straight from a debit card and want to do it right now, rather than waiting for money to transfer to your Binance account, you can make it happen.
+Binance charges a 4.5 percent fee on those dollars, whereas bank transfers are free.

 Cryptocurrency selection